Nitrates Geochemistry Overview

 Disclaimer: This video is hosted in a third-party site and may contain advertising.

-Tracking Nutrient Contamination
+Tracking Nutrient Contamination (nitrate in water)

 The excess of nutrients resulting in negative effects on the environment, health and economy is known as nutrient contamination.
 Nitrates are utilized to analyze the supply of excess nutrients (e.g. nitrogen and phosphorus) into the environment through different sources including agricultural inputs (fertilizers, manure) and urban/industrial centers (via fertilizer use, vehicle emissions, stormwater runoff, power plant emissions and wastewater).
 These sources can be point source (originating from a single source traveling directly to a water body) or nonpoint sources (“diffuse” in nature, from multiple sources that vary with space and time).